pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 * Ensure that software design meets the need of the actual code;
 * Leave behind a suite of tests to help preserve the integrity of the code.

 Despite the improvements associated with TDD, there are several possible drawbacks which are seldom discussed.
 Most of them are concerned with two main aspects: *testing before code* and the design aspects associated with it by the means of *refactoring*.
 The level of *automation* in terms of testing coverage is also a target of discussions.
-Those drawbacks remained hidden for several years mostly because of the religiosity to which most of developers devoted to the so-called "red-green-refactor cycle."
+Those drawbacks remained hidden for several years mostly because of the religiosity to which most developers devoted to the so-called "red-green-refactor cycle."